YottaDB/YDBDoc/ProgrammersGuide/isv.rst

 $ZALLOCSTOR
 -------------

 $ZALLOCSTOR contains the number of bytes that are (sub) allocated (including overhead) by YottaDB for various activities.
-It provides one view (see also “$ZREalstor” and “$ZUSedstor”) of the process memory utilization and can help identify storage related problems.
+It provides one view (see also "$ZREalstor" and "$ZUSedstor") of the process memory utilization and can help identify storage related problems.
 YottaDB does not permit $ZALLOCSTOR to be SET or NEWed.

 .. _zaudit-isv: